“Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow.” (Psalm 51:7)

 Home herb gardeners are growing hyssop (Hyssopus officinalis) for its dark green leaves which are used to flavor salads, soups, liqueurs and stews.
-Attractive plants have woody stems, small, pointed leaves and spikes of pink, red, white and blue-purple flowers.
+Attractive plants have woody stems, small pointed leaves and spikes of pink, red, white and blue-purple flowers.
 Blooms are very attractive to bees and butterflies.
 Hardy perennial grows 2-3 feet tall.

 Native to southern Europe, Hyssop was used as early as the seventh century as a purifying tea and for medicine.
 The ancient herb is said to cure all manner of ailments from head lice to shortness of breath.

 All heirloom herb seeds — not the sort you’ll find in box stores — offered by Planet Natural are non-treated, non-GMO and NOT purchased from Monsanto-owned Seminis.
 Planting instructions are included with each packet and shipping is FREE!

 Quick Guide: Planting, Growing & Harvesting Hyssop